Barun-2005/fra-samanvaya/README.md

 └── README.md
 ```

-## Deployment

-The application is deployed using:
-- **Vercel** for the Next.js frontend
-- **Render** for the Node.js backend
-- **MongoDB Atlas** for the database

-For detailed deployment instructions, refer to [DEPLOYMENT.md](./DEPLOYMENT.md)

 ## Contributing

-This project was developed as part of Smart India Hackathon 2024.
+This project was developed as part of Smart India Hackathon 2025.
 While it's currently maintained by the team, we welcome feedback and suggestions.

 ## Team

-**SIH 2024 Team:**
+**SIH 2025 Team:**
 - Team Lead & Full-Stack Development
 - Additional team member contributions
 - (Add your team members' names and roles here)

 **Institution:** [Your College/University Name]
-**Hackathon:** Smart India Hackathon 2024
+**Hackathon:** Smart India Hackathon 2025

 ## License